Power BI vs. Tableau- Which Data Visualization Tool is Right?

 Pricing and Accessibility:

 Tableau’s pricing model is based on user roles, offering different licenses such as Tableau Creator, Explorer, and Viewer.
+Because of this tiered pricing, companies with many users can experience higher overall costs.
 While Tableau can be more expensive than Power BI, its comprehensive feature set and strong focus on visualization justify the investment for many organizations.
 Tableau also offers Tableau Public, a free version for creating and sharing visualizations publicly, which is useful for individual users and educational purposes.

 Key Features and Capabilities: